208V vs. 240V: A Guide to Single-Phase and Three-Phase Power

 - What’s the main difference in the 208v vs 240v debate for a commercial electrician?

 - For a commercial electrician, the main difference is the source and application.
-208V is the phase-to-phase voltage from a three-phase 120/208V Wye system, the standard for most commercial electrical service.
-240V is typically from a single-phase or split-phase source, which is less common in large commercial buildings but may be present for specific equipment or in smaller commercial spaces.
+208V is the phase-to-phase voltage from a three-phase 120/208V Wye system, the standard for many commercial electrical service installations.
+240V is typically from a single-phase or split-phase source, which is common in residential and some light-commercial settings or for specific equipment in larger buildings.

 - Can I run a 240V motor on a single phase 208 system?